l3aconator/accessibility-scouts-camp/pages/05.about/colophon/default.md

 <section class="container--content mt--90 mb--90" markdown="1">

 # Whoa scout, surprised you ended up here!
-Well since you are here, let’s learn some nerdy things about the site.
+Well since you are here, let’s learn some nerdy things about <br />the site.

 #### The project…
 …is for Kyle Bacon’s senior thesis in the [Portland State Graphic Design](http://psu.gd?target=_blank) program.
 It is heavily inspired by camping and scout field manuals because the forest of the digital world is a scary place and should be accessible for all.
 This guide is meant to get people up to speed in creating accessible Internet experience as quickly as possible in a fun and quirky manner.

 This site is by no means 100% complete as of launch and a project I hope to maintain, perfect, and build upon in the future to keep up with changes in technologies and improving the learning experience.
+(It's also open source, so slap in a PR if you'd like.)

 #### The content…
 …was written with love by Kyle Bacon referencing quite a few sources that are way smarter than him to provide well said and friendly language for all campers